oscar-system/Oscar.jl/docs/src/DeveloperDocumentation/styleguide.md

   Julia functions, e.g. `is_one` as alias for `isone`
 - For generic concepts choose generic names, based on general algebraic concepts, preferably not special names from your area of speciality.
-- Use Julia conventions where applicable and when they don't contradict our own rules above.
 - **Avoid direct access to members of our objects.** This means, do not use something like `A.foo`, instead use a suitable getter `get_foo(A)`, and if there is none, please write one or request that one be written.
 Internal